ParadiseSS13/Paradise/docs/coding/db_changes.md

 Your script can then do whatever it needs to the database.
 Logging for progress is advised for heavy operations, but not required.
-All we ask is that if you do logs for progress, do it for every 10k rows or so, don't print for every single row processed!
+All we ask is that if you do logs for progress, do it for every 10k rows or so.
+Don't print for every single row processed!

-The last change needed if you are doing a Python update file is to modify `tools/ci/generate_sql_scripts.py` to supply the correct command line args, and to tell the CI process to run this as a Python script, not a raw SQL file.
+The last change needed if you are doing a Python update file is to modify `tools/ci/generate_sql_scripts.py` to supply the correct command line args.
+This tells the CI process to run this as a Python script, not a raw SQL file.

 ## Data Changes

-Data changes are much easier to handle, as you do not need to increment the schema verison.
-You simply need to create an SQL or Python script inside of `tools/pr_sql/xxxxx/`, where `xxxxx` is your PR number.
+Data changes are much easier to handle as you do not need to increment the schema verison, you simply need to create an SQL or Python script inside of `tools/pr_sql/xxxxx/` where `xxxxx` is your PR number.
 Don't worry, you can commit it after the PR is opened so you know the PR number, similar to using `UpdatePaths`.

-The ruling for SQL scripts and Python scripts in here is the same, so long as the schema is the same afterwards (which it should be, this is just data transformation), and the only extra Python library is `mysql.connector`, you are free to transform the data in whatever way you need to get it migrated.
+The ruling for SQL scripts and Python scripts is the same.
+So long as the schema is the same afterwards and the only extra Python library is `mysql.connector`, you are free to transform the data in whatever way you need to get it migrated.